 Meyler wanted to save these girls from sexual exploitation.
 She wanted to educate them, empower them, keep them safe.
 That’s why she had founded a charity called More Than Me.
 When the Liberian president, who had won a Nobel Peace Prize for her fight for women’s safety, was asked that day what she wanted from those keen to help her country, she answered, “To expand Katie Meyler’s initiative to as many communities as possible.”

-The charity would raise over $8 million, including almost $600,000 from the U.S. government.
+The charity would raise over $8 million.
 Meyler would enter a rarefied world of globe-trotting problem-solvers.
 She would rub shoulders with Warren Buffett, Bill Gates and Oprah Winfrey, and even get invited to the Obama White House.
 MTM’s footprint in Liberia would multiply to 19 schools teaching 4,000 students.